-A large or medium business organisation has various layers of operation and it is important for the consultant to understand where each ‘piece’ fits and how it contributes towards the organisation as a whole.
+A large or medium business organization has various layers of operation and it is important for the consultant to understand where each ‘piece’ fits and how it contributes towards the organization as a whole.
 This is called systems thinking and you can learn more about it here.

 3 Mistakes to Avoid as a Consultant

-Whether you’re employed or self-employed as a consultant, avoid these three mistakes at all cost.
+Whether you’re employed or self-employed as a consultant, avoid these three mistakes at all costs.

 1) Favoring a Client over Another

-Consultants working within the purview of an organisation should be mindful never to attach themselves with a particular client that makes other colleagues doubt authenticity of the consultant’s advice.
-This distorts the consultant’s reputation within the organisation and shadows career growth.
+Consultants working within the purview of an organization should be mindful never to attach themselves with a particular client that makes other colleagues doubt the authenticity of the consultant’s advice.
+This distorts the consultant’s reputation within the organization and shadows career growth.

 Secondly, self-employed consultants should not depend on a single client ever.
 You never know when the client pulls purse-strings and leaves you high and dry!